-The ninth edition of the Good Merger Index starts in May 2021 and runs to April 2022 – still a period of disruption with Covid forcing restrictions and peaks of disease.
+The ninth edition of the Good Merger Index was released in February 2023 and starts in May 2021 and runs to April 2022 – still a period of disruption with Covid forcing restrictions and peaks of disease.
 The financials we use are from the year before merger so, for this report, they are for 2020-21 mapping exactly on to the first year of Covid.

 Our report shows that merger activity, already low, declines rather than increases in the period, with just 51 mergers involving 103 organisations – just 0.06% of the c170,000 registered charities in our sector – down from 77 mergers involving 166 organisations in the previous period.